anshsehlot009/EduStack/README.md

-## creat a course selling application
+## creating a course selling application

  - new node.js project
  - add express , jsonwebtoken to it as a dependency